-As much as you’d like to hand over the keys and keep financials between family, you’ll need to treat the transfer as a smart business deal or risk increasing your tax liability.
+Want to sell your house to your child in exchange for a hug and a smile?
+If you aren’t careful, you may raise a few eyebrows at the IRS.
+As much as you may want to hand over the keys and keep financials within your family, you’ll need to treat the transfer as a smart business deal or risk increasing your tax liability.

 Option 1: Let your child inherit the house